 Most importantly, app reviews offer one of the best ways for developers to gain valuable insight into the user experience.
+If you’re actively trying to strategically increase your app reviews, take the time to carefully read user feedback and gain a better understanding of how you can deliver a better app experience for your user community.

 “I’ve thrown my cat out the window”